-- Consider switching to a different opioid.
-(NCCN, NHS) If pruritis persists despite opioid switching after trialling more than one opioid, refer to palliative care team or palliative medicine expert for specialist review.
-(Consensus) - Consider symptomatic management with an H1 antihistamine (choose one of the newer, less sedating agents).
+• Consider switching to a different opioid.
+(NCCN, NHS) If pruritis persists despite opioid switching after trialling more than one opioid, refer to a relevant specialist team (e.g. palliative care and/or pain medicine).
+(Consensus)

+• Consider symptomatic management with an H1 antihistamine (choose one of the newer, less sedating agents).
 (Consensus)